A test for directional-linear independence, with applications to wildfire orientation and size: A test for directional-linear independence

-\item[M6.] $f_6(\bx,z)=\big[rf_{LN}(z;m,\sigma)\\+(1-r)\phi\lrp{z;\delta(2+\bx^T\bmu_r),\frac{1}{4}+\delta(\bx^T\bmu_r)^2} \big]\\ \times f_{vM}(\bx;\bmu,\kappa)$, with $\bmu=(\mathbf{0}_q,1)$, $\bmu_r=(-1,\mathbf{0}_q)$, $\kappa=1$, $p=\frac{3}{4}$, $\sigma=\frac{1}{2}$, $m=0$ and $r=\frac{3}{4}$. \end{itemize} The choice of the models was done in order to capture situations with heteroskedasticity, skewness in the linear component and different types of von Mises mixtures in the directional component.\\
+\item[M6.] $f_6(\bx,z)=\big[rf_{\mathcal{LN}}(z;m,\sigma)+(1-r)\phi\big(z;\delta(2+\bx^T\bmu_r),\frac{1}{4}+\delta(\bx^T\bmu_r)^2\big) \big] \times f_{\textrm{vM}}(\bx;\bmu,\kappa)$, with $\bmu=(\mathbf{0}_q,1)$, $\bmu_r=(-1,\mathbf{0}_q)$, $\kappa=1$, $p=\frac{3}{4}$, $\sigma=\frac{1}{2}$, $m=0$ and $r=\frac{3}{4}$. \end{itemize} The choice of the models was done in order to capture situations with heteroskedasticity, skewness in the linear component and different types of von Mises mixtures in the directional component.\\

-For the proposed models, different deviations from independence have been considered, by setting $\delta=0.00,\allowbreak 0.25,0.50$.
-The proposed test statistic has been computed for all the models and several sample sizes, specifically $n=50,100,200,500,1000$.
-The test based on the bootstrap resampling described in Algorithm \ref{algo:2} is denoted by $T_n^{boot}$ and the permutation test given by Algorithm \ref{algo:3}, depending on the bandwidth choice, is denoted by $T_n^\mathrm{LCV}$ and $T_n^\mathrm{BLCV}$ (the corresponding alternatives based on $\mathrm{LSCV}$ did not provide satisfactory results).
-The number of permutations and bootstrap replicates considered was $B=1000$ and the number of Monte Carlo replicates was $M=1000$.
-Both the circular--linear and spherical--linear cases were explored.
-For the circular--linear case, the test was compared with the three tests available for circular--linear association, described as follows: \begin{itemize} \item Circular--linear correlation coefficient from \cite{Mardia1976} and \cite{Johnson1977}, denoted by $R_n^2$. \item Rank circular--linear correlation coefficient from \cite{Mardia1976}, denoted by $U_n$. \item $\lambda_{4n}$ measure of cylindrical association of \cite{Fisher1981}, implemented with its incomplete version $\lambda_{4n}^*$ considering $m=5000$ random $4$--tuples. \end{itemize}
+For the proposed models, different deviations from independence have been considered, by setting $\delta=0,\allowbreak 0.25,0.50$.
+The proposed test statistic has been computed for all the models and sample sizes $n=50$, $100$, $200$, $500$, $1000$.
+The new test based on the permutation resampling described in Algorithm \ref{algo:3}, depending on the bandwidth choice, is denoted by $T_n^\mathrm{LCV}$ and $T_n^\mathrm{BLCV}$.
+The number of permutations considered was $B=1000$ and the number of Monte Carlo replicates was $M=1000$.
+Both the circular-linear and spherical-linear cases were explored.
+For the circular-linear case, the test was compared with the three tests available for circular-linear association, described as follows: \begin{itemize} \item Circular-linear correlation coefficient from \cite{Mardia1976} and \cite{Johnson1977}, denoted by $R_n^2$. \item Rank circular-linear correlation coefficient from \cite{Mardia1976}, denoted by $U_n$. \item $\lambda_{4n}$ measure of cylindrical association of \cite{Fisher1981}, implemented with its incomplete version $\lambda_{4n}^*$ considering $m=5000$ random $4$-tuples. \end{itemize}

-Although there exists an exact distribution for $R_n^2$ under certain normality assumptions on the linear response and asymptotic distributions for $U_n$ and $\lambda_{4n}^*$, to be fair in the comparison the calibration of these tests has also been done by permutations ($B=1000$).
-The exact and asymptotic distributions for $R_n^2$ and $U_n$ were also tried instead of the permutation approach, providing empirical levels and powers quite similar to the ones based on permutations.
+Although there exists an exact distribution for $R_n^2$ under certain normality assumptions on the linear response and asymptotic distributions for $U_n$ and $\lambda_{4n}^*$, for a fair comparison, the calibration of these tests has also been done by permutations ($B=1000$).
+The exact and asymptotic distributions for $R_n^2$ and $U_n$ were also tried instead of the permutation approach, providing empirical levels and powers quite similar to the ones based on permutations.\\